wavemotion-dave/A7800DS/readme.txt

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V2.0 : 1-Jan-2021 by wavemotion-dave
+  * Pokey and TIA sound core reworked to provide sound that is worth listening to.
+  * Please run on a DSi, DSi-XL/LL or 3DS.
+You won't be happy with the performance on a DS-LITE/PHAT.

 V1.9 : 31-Dec-2020 by wavemotion-dave
   * Robotron now works with with Twin-Sticks!
   * Minor cleanup and polish to end the year...